ThePoShWolf/Discordant/README.md

 ## Authentication

 At this time, all testing is done via a bot with full admin permissions to a test Discord server.
-When the docs are written, each cmdlet will include the required permissions in order to execute.
+You can create a bot in the [Discord developer portal](https://discord.com/developers) by first creating an application and then adding a bot to it.
+Then, go to the OAuth2 section to create a URL with the desired permissions which you will browse to and then add the bot to your server.

 Authentication is done with: